Ishmeet7/Data-Science-3-coursework/Linear and Polynomial Regression/README.md

 on the scatter plot and compare it with that of in 1(d).

 4. Build a multivariate nonlinear regression model using polynomial regression to predict Rings.
-All the attributes other than the target attribute should be used as input to the model.
+All the attributes other than the target attribute should be used as input to the model .

     a.
 Find the prediction accuracy on the training data for the different values of degree of the polynomial (p = 2, 3, 4, 5) using root mean squared error (RMSE).
-Plot the bar graph of RMSE (y-axis) vs different values of degree of the polynomial (x-axis).

     b.
 Find the prediction accuracy on the test data for the different values of degree of the polynomial (p = 2, 3, 4, 5) using root mean squared error (RMSE).
-Plot the bar graph of RMSE (y-axis) vs different values of degree of the polynomial (x-axis).
-(Note: The best fit model is chosen based on the p-value for which the test RMSE is minimum.)
-c.
-Plot the scatter plot of the actual number of Rings (x-axis) vs the predicted number of Rings (y-axis) on the test data for the best degree of the polynomial (p).
-Comment on the scatter plot and compare it with that of in 1(d)